DUGC Student Scholars

 Do you want to be a part of the solution to the world's most complex problems, but you're not sure where you fit?
 Do you wonder how your academic learning is preparing you to create change?

-Kelly is a third year student majoring in Biology and minoring in Spanish.Kelly's Portfolio
+Kelly is a fourth year student majoring in Biology and minoring in Spanish.Kelly's Portfolio

-Maddie is a second year student majoring in Theater and with a double minor in Leadership Studies and Gender and Women's Studies.Madalyne's Portfolio
+Maddie is a third year student majoring in Theater and with a double minor in Leadership Studies and Gender and Women's Studies.Madalyne's Portfolio

 In their words...

-Check out what this year's DU Grand Challenges Student Scholars had to say about the program.
+Check out what past DU Grand Challenges Student Scholars had to say about the program.

 My experience working with [DU Grand Challenges Student Scholars] has led me to think about issues at both a systemwide level and personal one.
 This is different from previous iterations of my thinking because I have been forced to think through lenses other than my own.
 Discussions at forums and other community events have allowed me to put faces to experiences, seeing an issue through someone else's story.
 My research has also allowed me to look at system wide changes and problems outside of my own personal stake.
 Third year student, Political Science & Public Policy